mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-aws/upgradeguidev2/V2-UpgradeGuide.md

   - the import process does not support changes or additions on any Output, so all the outputs that we want to modify or any reference to the imported resources, must be removed or hardcoded before the import, and later updated

 ## Update process:
-In this example, we will walk through an recommended update procedure.
+In this example, we will walk through a recommended update procedure.
 We'll start with an existing stack that includes a project and a private endpoint (V1), and then proceed to upgrade it to utilize the new Splited private endpoint V2, all without needing to make any changes to your existing MongoDB Atlas resources

 **Go from this:**
 >MongoDB::Atlas::Project